foobarbazblarg/stayclean/README.md

     - On the subreddit's page, click _Submit a new text post_ to create the congratulations post.
 Paste in the text and title of the post, and hit submit.
     - For each of the signup pages that we created during the last week of December, edit the pages, with text that indicates that signup is over.
 Use those double-tildes to "cross out" much of the original text.
 - **On the mornings of January 2-3** - These are the second and third days of our late-signup grace period.
-    - Refresh the browser tab that is open to http://127.0.0.1:8888/moderatechallenge.html , and use the submit buttons to checkin, signup and checkin, and relapse the users who have posted comments throughout the day.
+    - Refresh the browser tab that is open to http://127.0.0.1:8888/moderatechallenge.html , and use the submit buttons to _Checkin_, _Signup and Checkin_, and _Relapse_ the users who have posted comments throughout the day.
     - You can do this as many times as you wish throughout the day.
     - Because we are within our 3-day late-signup grace period, feel free to simply use the signup and checkin button, instead of the checkin button.
     - Click the _Copy display.py stdout to clipboard_ button.